nushell/nu_scripts/prompt/powerline/README.md

 ## todo
 - [x] source return `$nothing` for hiding
+    - FRAME can't dynamically, or can't optimize performance
+    - if can't predetermine '<' or '<<', it can't precalculate
+    - so '<<' not longer hide separator
-- [ ] proxy stat invalid in plain mode
+- [x] proxy stat invalid in plain mode
 - [ ] implement `power eject`
 - [ ] `$env.config.menus[].maker` can be restored
 - [x] support color theme